■ Duties and responsibilities:

 Certifying a death is not the same as pronouncing death.
 Certifying a death is the legal process of attesting to the fact, cause, and manner of someone’s death, in writing, on the form prescribed by the local authority.
 Each province and territory has legislation governing who can certify a death.

 In general, any physician who was in attendance during the last illness of the deceased person or who has sufficient knowledge of the last illness has a legal obligation to complete the death certificate.
-In some provinces and territories, legislation also states that a nurse practitioner who was in attendance during the last illness can complete and sign the death certificate if the death was expected as the result of a diagnosed chronic or acute illness or condition.1 In Québec, any category of nurse is authorized to complete death certificates, but only if the death results from the deterioration or complication of a diagnosed illness.
+In all jurisdictions except Nunavut, legislation also states that a nurse practitioner who was in attendance during the last illness can complete and sign the death certificate if the death was expected as the result of a diagnosed chronic or acute illness or condition.
+In Québec, any category of nurse is authorized to complete death certificates, but only if the death results from the deterioration or complication of a diagnosed illness.
 Otherwise, a physician or nurse practitioner must complete the death certificate in Québec.

 It is important to note that any physician in attendance during the last illness or with sufficient knowledge of the deceased’s last illness can complete the death certificate.
 This physician does not need to be the patient’s primary care physician.
 Physicians who have sufficient knowledge of the patient’s last illness may be asked to complete the death certificate even though the primary care physician has broader clinical knowledge of the patient overall.